Insight, process and results

 Facili2transform is led and managed by Simon Koolwijk.
 Simon is (online) facilitator, evaluator using visual methods, trainer, filmcoach and filmmaker of fiction and non-fiction movies.
 Simon has more than 25 years international work experience and has worked in more than 25 countries around the world.

-Facili2transform aims to enable professionals (monitoring & evaluation experts and officers) and organizations who take a leading role in promoting diversity, equality, fair distribution of resources, nature, biodiversity to obtain tools, that will help them to do more effective monitoring, evaluation, accountability and learning which eventually will contribute to better results and social impact.
+Facili2transform aims to enable professionals (monitoring & evaluation experts and officers) and organizations who take a leading role in promoting diversity, equality, fair distribution of resources, nature, biodiversity to obtain tools, that will help them to do gain deeper insight in complex processes, better results and social impact.